Skip to content

 • Simple excision — This type of treatment includes cutting the tumor off, along with some of the surrounding tissue.

-• Medical oncologyMedical oncology includes chemotherapy, immunotherapy, targeted therapy, and hormone therapy.
-Our doctors use the latest in anti-cancer medicine to destroy cancer cells, slow cancer growth, and shrink tumors before surgery.
-Sometimes, we use medication alongside other treatments such as radiation or after surgery to destroy any cancer cells that might remain.
+• Medical oncologyMedical oncology includes systemic treatments such as chemotherapy, immunotherapy, targeted therapy, and hormone therapy.
+These medications are used to destroy cancer cells, slow their growth, or shrink tumors before surgery.
+They may also be used after surgery to reduce the risk of recurrence.

 • Mohs micrographic surgery— One of the most advanced and effective treatments for skin cancer is Mohs surgery.
 According to the Skin Cancer Foundation, this procedure has the lowest recurrence rates, highest cure rates, and best cosmetic results of any treatment for the most common types of skin cancer.